DumplingFox/pokemon-community-project/ReadMe.md

 - After setting up the environment variables in the .env file, your "pokemon-community-project" app should now be properly configured to run on your local machine.

-## run the "Pokemon-community-project" app
+## Run the "Pokemon-community-project" app

 **To run the "Pokemon-community-project" app on your computer, follow these instructions:**